lsst-sitcom/sitcomtn-025/index.rst

 Also possible, although not standard practice, is to manually execute a script from the `Nublado (Jupyter Notebook) Interface`_.
 From within a SAL script, users can send standard commands to components as well as send data to the `OCPS`_ for processing.
 The script can then either wait for the analysis to complete and continue, with the ability to act based on the result, or launch the process (e.g. image reduction) and continue executing the script.
-Scripts are not intended to perform any data analysis and do not produce artifacts.
+Scripts are not intended to perform intensive data analysis and, in general, are not expected to produce artifacts.
-They can not display any figures nor report customized results (only status).
+Scripts are also unable to display visualizations.

 OCPS